 \subsection{Definitions of STC in \istari}

 The remainder of the development consists largely of a straightforward transcription of the on-paper definitions from \cref{sec:stc} into \istari, using tactics to prove each term has the correct type.
-This process is mostly mechanical and raises few surprises, highlighting the effectiveness of \istari for mechanizing synthetic Tait computability.
-As expected, all proof obligations required by STC, such as the bullet points in \cref{sec:stc}, arise naturally and automatically as type-checking goals in \istari, which are then discharged using tactics in a mostly straightforward manner.
+This process is mechanical and raises few surprises, highlighting the effectiveness of \istari for mechanizing synthetic Tait computability.
+As expected, all proof obligations required by STC arise naturally and automatically as type-checking goals in \istari, and are then discharged using tactics in a mostly straightforward manner.

 This process can be illustrated using the definition of $\blue{\LAM}$ from \cref{sec:stc}.
 As a reminder, the definition is:

 \iblock{ \mrow{\Label{\blue{\LAM}} : \extTy{((x : \blue{\TM}(A)) \to \blue{\TM}(B(x))) \to \blue{\TM}(\blue{\PITP}~A~B)}{\syn}{\red{\lam}}} \mrow{\Label{\blue{\LAM}}~f = \glueEx{\syn{}}{\red{\lam}~f}{f} } }